Set Current Location

 The little hamlet of Corrales lies in the New Mexico County of Sandoval about 13.4 miles (21.6 kilometers) from Albuquerque.
 Corrales Bosque is scenically located by the Rio Grande and is a very peaceful cottonwood forest that is popular for walking and running.
 Bikers and horseback riders also frequently use the area.

-This tramway lifts you from the Sandia foothills through five natural life zones to the top of the Sandia Mountains, more than 10,000 feet above sea level.
+This tramway lifts you from the Sandia foothills through five natural life zones to the top of the Sandia Mountains, more than 10,000 feet (3048 meters) above sea level.
 Time and terrain seem to move in harmony as passengers scout the rugged canyons and lush forests for bighorn sheep and deer.
 The tram docks alongside the High Finance Restaurant.
-This is a must see.
-With 2.7 miles of sky-view travel, be sure to visit this spot while in Albuquerque.
+With 2.7 miles (4.34 kilometers) of sky-view travel, be sure to visit this spot while in Albuquerque.